 Being a photography addict, I am always on the lookout for satisfying and eye-pleasing subjects.

-Plus, inside the main building, Ferrari Experience, movie lovers as me can savor two unique theaters:
+Plus, inside the main building, Ferrari Experience, movie lovers like me can savor two unique theaters:

 - Racing Legends, ‘A journey through time with Scuderia Ferrari’ – An Omnimax show inside a wraparound dome that will make you feel the adrenaline of an F1.